 = Communications Psychology (the study of)

-You must present well.
+You and I must present well.
 Most people don’t.

 “Presenting” well is about one’s ability to effectively and strategically manage their moments of output to influence the best outcomes.

 Those who do this well will always pull ahead and eventually win the chess game of life.

 Good communication requires preparation.
 Good communication requires anticipating moments, scenarios, and objections in advance.
 You have to consider the specific circumstances, situations, and scenarios that have influenced the status quo.
 Good communication is proactive, not only reactive.
 But great commuincation is both proactive and then effectively reactive as required.
 Good communication requires surrending self and embracing others’ needs first.
 This is counter-intuitive and something most people miss.
 The Communichology™ approach make this the target to hit.

 Communichology™ = the study of human communication as driven by human psychology >> Writings HERE.

 There’s lots of communication skills information out there.
 This approach is unique because it addresses the underlying and internal human psychological tendencies that run underneath the external communication.
 In order to be an excellent communicator cross-situationally, one also has to be a student of human psychology… that is… to lean into really learning about how people tend to think , and then act, or vice-versa.
 It goes beyond just knowing, to truly understanding.

 It’s simultaneously analyzing the (communicational) skill-set concurrently with the (psychological) mind-set.

 Communichology™ taps into on the psychology underneath the communication.
 For every what there’s a why that we need to try to understand.
 Discarding this area is to do ourselves a great disservice in the grand scheme of things.